guillp/requests_oauth2client/README.md

-A Python OAuth 2.x client, able to obtain, refresh and revoke tokens from any OAuth2.x/OIDC compliant Authorization Server.
+`requests_oauth2client` is a Python OAuth 2.x client, able to obtain, refresh and revoke tokens from any OAuth2.x/OIDC compliant Authorization Server.
+It sits upon and extends the famous [requests] HTTP client module.

 It can act as an [OAuth 2.0](https://tools.ietf.org/html/rfc6749) / [2.1](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1) client, to automatically get and renew access tokens,